 - Legislative drafting: proposed Federal legislation; amendments to existing legislation in Dubai and in DIFC; memorandums of understanding between DIFC DRA and Emirate of Ras Al Khaimah.

-- Employment: advising employees and employers on disputes in the Court of First Instance and the Small Claims Tribunal in respect of DIFC and English employment law (e.g. restrictive covenants/non-compete clauses; bonus and other clawbacks; injunctive relief; third party disclosure; statutory rights).
+- Employment: advising employees and employers on disputes in the Court of First Instance and the Small Claims Tribunal in respect of DIFC and English employment law (e.g. restrictive covenants/non-compete clauses; rights to bonuses and clawback obligations; injunctive relief; third party disclosure; statutory rights).

-- Commercial litigation: disputes involving sales of goods and the supply of goods and services; misrepresentation claims and litigation over distribution agreements; general banking and finance contacts (including derivatives); and real property.
+- General commercial litigation: disputes involving sales of goods and the supply of goods and services; misrepresentation claims and litigation over distribution agreements; general banking and finance contacts (including derivatives); and real property.